-Boris Johnson bids for UK leadership with pledge of Oct.
-31 Brexit
+With Oct.
+31 Brexit pledge, Boris Johnson bids for UK leadership

 For many, the contest for prime minister is his to lose - he has the most declared Conservative supporters in parliament and is widely popular among the party’s members, the people who will ultimately choose May’s successor.

-When asked if he could be trusted, Johnson said he could.
+In a room full of Conservatives loyal to his campaign who groaned when journalists brought up lists of past indiscretions, including a report he had taken cocaine, Johnson repeatedly sidestepped questions, using his trademark colorful metaphors and language to change the subject.

-Asked if he had ever broken the law, he spoke about driving above the speed limit.
-When asked about whether he had dabbled in illegal drugs, he dodged the question.
+Asked if he could be trusted, Johnson said he could.

-“Have I ever done anything illegal?...I cannot swear that I’ve always observed a top speed in this country of 70 miles an hour.”
+On drugs, which has become a campaign issue after rival, Michael Gove was forced to admit he had taken cocaine when he was a young journalist, Johnson said:

-On drugs, he said: “I think what most people want us to focus on in this campaign, if I may say so, is what we can do for them and what our plans are for this great country of ours.”
+“I think what most people want us to focus on in this campaign, if I may say so, is what we can do for them and what our plans are for this great country of ours.”

 As in the 2016 referendum on EU membership, Johnson’s message is clear: any more Brexit delays and the Conservative Party risks opening the door to a government led by opposition Labour leader and veteran socialist Jeremy Corbyn.